Sparse MoEs meet Efficient Ensembles

-\textbf{Disjoint subsets of experts as ensemble members.} We change the structure of~\cref{eq:gating} by \textit{partitioning} the set of $E$ experts into $M$ sets of $E/M$ experts (we assume that $E$ is a multiple of $M$).
-We denote this partition by $\cup_{m=1}^M \gE_m$, for example $\gE_1 = \{1, 2, 3\}$ and $\gE_2=\{4, 5, 6\}$ for $E=6$ and $M=2$.
-The $M$ sets of $E/M$ experts play the role of the $M$ ensemble members.
+\textbf{Disjoint subsets of experts. } We change the structure of~\cref{eq:gating} by \textit{partitioning} the set of $E$ experts into $M$ subsets of $E/M$ experts ( assuming that $E$ is a multiple of $M$).
+We denote the subsets by $\gE_m$.
+For example, $\gE_1 = \{1, 2, 3\}$ and $\gE_2=\{4, 5, 6\}$ for $E=6$ and $M=2$.
 Intuitively, the ensemble members have separate parameters for independent predictions, while efficiently sharing parameters among all non-expert layers.

-Instead of having a single routing function $\texttt{gate}_K(\mW \cdot)$ like in~\cref{eq:gating}, we apply separate routing functions $\{\texttt{gate}_K(\mW_m \cdot)\}_{m=1}^M$ to each member of the partition.
+Instead of having a single routing function $\texttt{gate}_K(\mW \cdot)$ as in~\cref{eq:gating}, we apply separate routing functions $\texttt{gate}_K(\mW_m \cdot)$ to each subset $\gE_m$.
 Note that this does not affect the total number of parameters since $\mW$ has $E$ rows while each $\mW_m$ has $E/M$ rows.
-A similar partitioning of the experts was proposed in~\citet{yang2021exploring} but not exploited to create different ensemble members, in particular not in conjunction with tiled representations, which we show to be required to get performance gains (see comparison in~\cref{sec:partitioning_without_tiling}).
+A similar partitioning of the experts was done in~\citet{yang2021exploring} but not exploited to create different ensemble members, in particular not in conjunction with tiled representations, which we show to be required to get performance gains (see~\cref{sec:partitioning_without_tiling}).

-\textbf{Tiled representation.} To jointly handle the predictions of the $M$ ensemble members, we tile the inputs by a factor $M$, as proposed in~\citet{wen2020batchensemble}.
-Tiling naturally fits into the formalism of sparse MoEs, as illustrated by the connection we draw between BE and sparse MoEs (\cref{sec:batch_ensembles_as_sparse_moes}).
-This enables a simple implementation of pBE on top of an existing one of sparse MoEs.

-Because of the tiling, a given image patch has $M$ different representations that, when entering an MoE layer, are each routed within their respective parts of the partition $\cup_{m=1}^M \gE_m$.
-Formally, consider some tiled inputs $\mH\in\R^{B\times M\times D}$ where $B$ refers to the batch size and $\vh_{i,m} \in \R^D$ is the representation of the $i$-th input for the $m$-th member.
-The routing logic in pBE can be written as
+\textbf{Tiled representation.} To jointly handle the predictions of the $M$ ensemble members, we tile the inputs by a factor $M$, inspired by~\citet{wen2020batchensemble}.
+This enables a simple implementation of \ack on top of an existing MoE.
+In \cref{sec:batch_ensembles_as_sparse_moes}, we connect sparse MoEs and BE, illustrating that tiling naturally fits into the formalism of sparse MoEs.
+Because of the tiling, a given image patch has $M$ different representations that, when entering an MoE layer, are each routed to their respective expert subsets $\gE_m$.
+Formally, consider some tiled inputs $\mH\in\R^{B \times M\times D}$ where $B$ refers to the batch size (a batch contains image patches) and $\vh_{i,m} \in \R^D$ is the representation of the $i$-th input for the $m$-th member.
+The routing logic in \ack can be written as